unswexplains/unswexplains.github.io/92e9b8e1a619/content.md

                 &= 1080.3 \\
 \end{align*} $$

-# Definition of standard deviation
+# Standard deviation

-The standard deviation of a variable is closely related to its variance.
+The **standard deviation** of a variable is closely related to its variance.
 It's defined as follows:

 $$ \text{Standard deviation} = \sqrt{\text{Variance}} $$

-The variance is sometimes described as, "the root mean squared deviation from the mean".

-# An example

 In the case of the moons variable:

 $$ \text{Standard deviation} = \sqrt{1080.3} = 32.9 $$

+Because of the way it's defined, and the way that variance is defined, standard deviation is sometimes called, "root mean squared deviation from the mean".

 # Which to use?